 I got us a room, but for 48 hours I had very limited options for entertainment because you can’t just leave your dog in a strange hotel room.
 Also, the few people I knew in Dallas were out of town.

-And that’s what led to me watching the Super Bowl, alone, in a La Quinta, with a six-pack of Guinness and some mildly edible Tom Thumb takeout chicken wings:
+And that’s what led to me watching the Super Bowl, alone, in a La Quinta, with a six-pack of Guinness, some mildly edible Tom Thumb takeout chicken wings and a dog who was thrilled to have his own bed.

 I even made up a square board with scores on it and played the dog one-on-one.
 I lost.